hammerheim-game/hammerheim-rules/5-warbands.md

 the deep woods.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Jaeger may be equipped with weapons and armour chosen from the Jaeger Equipment list.
+Weapons/Armor: Jaeger may be equipped with weapons and armor chosen from the Jaeger Equipment list.

 0-5 Ruffians
 25 Gold Crowns to hire